software-students-fall2022/specification-exercise-team-10/README.md

 6. As a customer, I want to see how busy each mobile food vendor is so that I can know how long it would take to get my order.
 7. As a mobile food vendor, I want to register my truck on the app so that users can see and order from my truck through the app.
 8. As a mobile food vendor, I want to login to the app so that I can access my truck’s details in the app.
+9. As a mobile food vendor, I want to show and edit my truck location so that customers can still find me if my truck has to move.
+10. As a mobile food vendor, I want to view the current pending orders from my customers so that I can serve them.
+11. As a customer, I want to get the reviews of the trucks so that I can taste the best street foods.

 ## Activity Diagrams